Four of Pentacles Tarot Card Meanings and Combinations

 Four of Pentacles Tarot Card Meanings

-The wealthy merchant in the Four of Pentacles appears to have all he needs, being well dressed and in comfortable surroundings, yet he holds his gold close to his chest, as though he fears losing it or doesn’t wish to part with it.
+The wealthy merchant in the Four of Pentacles appears to have all he needs, being well dressed and in comfortable surroundings, yet he clutches the gold close to his chest, as though he fears losing it or doesn’t wish to part with it.

 If reversed, material matters are stuck or hit obstacles and setbacks, for some readers this card suggests release.

-> The Fool: throwing caution to the wind and stepping out.
-In reverse order, (The Fool > Four of Pentacles) holding back from a new opportunity, afraid to let go.
+The Fool > Four of Pentacles: Holding back from a new opportunity, afraid to let go.